Memory that belongs to your code— not your model

 AI-powered extraction using Claude analyzes conversation logs to find missed decisions, surfacing only results with confidence scoring above 60%

-Contextual reminders and accountability metrics shown to AI tools via MCP protocol
+Contextual reminders and accountability metrics shown to AI tools via the synthetic memory system

 How Synthetic Memory Works